uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 ### Voting on Technical Issues

-* Before voting, a clear definition of the issues SHALL be provided by the Maintainer.
+* Before voting, a clear definition of the issues SHALL be provided by the chairperson.
 * Members eligible to vote, SHALL only be entitled to one vote each.
 * Each member MAY cast its vote as often as it wishes, and the last vote it casts counts.
 * Voting MAY be performed electronically.